microsoft/PowerApps-Samples/cds/orgsvc/C#/EarlyBoundEntityOperations/README.md

 ### Demonstrate

 1. Instantiate an account object.
-1. Retrieves the account containing its attributes .
+1. Retrieves the account containing its columns .
 1. Retrieves the version number of the account.
-1. Updates the account with postal1 code attribute.
+1. Updates the account with postal1 code column.

 ### Clean up